solvosci/slv-sale/fcd_sale_order_rpt_invoice/README.rst

 |badge1| |badge2| |badge3|

-Adds new view to sales sargin per operation
+Adds new view to sales & invoice margin per operation

 **Table of contents**